VeraLiconaResearchGroup/Benchmarking_TSDiscretizations/pyTEDIE/README.md

 -r rawfile
 -d discretizeddirectory
 ```
-Where `rawfile` is the file with original time series data, and `discretizeddirectory` is the directory with all the discretized time series data.
+Where `rawfile` is the file with original time series data, and `discretizeddirectory` is the directory where all the files with discretized time series data are located.

 ## Optional options
 ```